EikaNN/FIB-CAIM/README.md

 # FIB-CAIM
-SEARCHING AND ANALYSIS OF MASSIVE INFORMATION (CAIM) - Fall 2016
+Searching and Analysis of Massive Information - Fall 2016 - UPC